telecom-se/hpp/lab4/README.md

   + [MDS](https://en.wikipedia.org/wiki/Microarchitectural_Data_Sampling) [attacks](https://www.ghacks.net/2019/05/15/mds-tool-find-out-if-you-are-vulnerable-to-microarchitectural-data-sampling-attacks-mds/) & mitigation
   + [Speculation](https://blog.can.ac/2021/03/22/speculating-x86-64-isa-with-one-weird-trick/) & Related Attacks

+(*) All members of the groups are supposed to work equally.
+If we (teachers) detect that the work was not distributed equally between the members of a group, we reserve the right to differentiate the grades in this group.

 ## Topics

 The session on the 1rst & 15th of April are made for you to research and understand your assigned topic as a group.